'Stay away': Upper Hutt bushfire burns through 14 hectares

 A large blaze near a wastewater treatment plant in Taupō last night also prompted evacuations.

-Precautionary evacuations were made but there were no structures involved as of last night.
+Precautionary evacuations were made but there were no structures involved.

+A fire crew stayed to monitor the fire scene overnight with fresh crews arriving this morning to put out any areas that were still burning, FENZ said.

 Police were asking the public to avoid the Rickit St area of Taupō, near the wastewater treatment plant and cemetery, while emergency services responded.